Tips on getting the most out of post-Christmas sales

 Here are tips for post-Christmas shopping:

 SHOPPING AHEAD: The post-Christmas shopping period is a good time to stock up on items like wrapping paper, cards and home decor shoppers will need next year.
-For example, holiday decor is typically slashed by 50%, but those discounts deepen to 80% after Dec.
+For example, holiday decor is typically slashed by 50 percent, but those discounts deepen to 80 percent after Dec.
 25, according to Ramhold.
 She recommends heading to the sales racks right after Christmas since there won’t be much selection if bargain hunters wait longer.

 SHOPPING FOR CURRENT IN-SEASON GOODS: Last year, about one-third of post-Christmas deals was for clothing and accessories, according to DealNews.com.
 But stores like Victoria’s Secret and Michael Kors also use this period to run semi-annual sales.
-Discounts on sweaters and other winter clothing are about 50%, similar to Black Friday, so it’s best to wait until after Jan.
-1 when the deals deepen to 70%, according to DealNews.com.
+Discounts on sweaters and other winter clothing are about 50 percent, similar to Black Friday, so it’s best to wait until after Jan.
+1 when the deals deepen to 70 percent, according to DealNews.com.
 Still, some retailers like Target start their after-Christmas deals with more aggressive cuts.
-Target is taking up to 70% off on clothing and shoes for the family starting Thursday.
+Target is taking up to 70 percent off on clothing and shoes for the family starting Thursday.

 As for electronics, it’s best to hold off until after the annual Consumer Electronics Show in early January, where new tech products will be displayed.
 That will help retailers decide which older products to discount.
 Looking for a new TV?
 Wait until right after the Super Bowl in early February, according to Marshal Cohen, chief industry adviser of the NPD Group Inc., a market research firm.
 And shoppers can always count on exercise equipment to be on sale.
 DealNews.com saw more exercise equipment deals in January than during any other month this past year.